Chests Of Plenty Slot Review

 Wagering terms and conditions will apply.

 Chests Of Plenty is not a James Bond character but a 5-reel fixed 20-line slot with a Pirate theme.
-We grabbed our rum, hoisted the Jolly Roger and waited for the wind in the sails so that we could make way to Sky Vegas.
+We grabbed our rum, hoisted the Jolly Roger and waited for the wind in the sails so that we could make way to Paddy Power Games.
 Would we end up with pieces of eight or sunk in Davy Jones locker.

 You can play 1 to 20 lines on Chests of Plenty an each line can cost from just 1p through to a maximum of £10.
 Max out your spins and that's 20p to a staggering £200 per game.
 Just make sure you've set your coins before hitting the spin button.
 There's an auto-spin option if you prefer to use that.